 On May 24, 2023, Roger DuMoulin-White, B.Sc., P.Eng., Pro.
 Dir. was appointed President and Chief Executive Officer ("CEO") of the Company.

-Dr. Arkady Mandel, MD, PhD, DSc tendered his resignation as Interim CEO and continues to serve as Chief Scientific Officer ("CSO") and as a member of Theralase®'s Board.
+Dr. Arkady Mandel, M.D., Ph.D., D.Sc. tendered his resignation as Interim CEO and continues to serve as Chief Scientific Officer ("CSO") and as a member of Theralase[®]'s Board.

-Mr. DuMoulin-White is the founder of Theralase® and it's former President and CEO.
+Mr. DuMoulin-White is the founder of Theralase[®] and its former President and CEO.
 He stepped down as President and CEO in 2018 and has since served in a non-executive business development role.

-Mr. DuMoulin-White was the subject of a voluntary Settlement Agreement with the Ontario Securities Commission ("OSC") dated February 16, 2018 and an OSC Order dated February 26, 2018 which required, among other things, that he resign as a director and officer of Theralase and refrain from holding those positions for a period of five years.
-That period has expired and Theralase has obtained the approval of the Toronto Stock Venture Exchange ("TSXV") to appoint Mr. DuMoulin-White as President and CEO of the Company and to nominate him for election to the Company's Board of Directors at the Company's Annual Meeting on June 29, 2023.
+Mr. DuMoulin-White was the subject of a voluntary Settlement Agreement with the Ontario Securities Commission ("OSC") dated February 16th, 2018 and an OSC Order dated February 26th, 2018 which required, among other things, that he resign as a director and officer of Theralase[®] and refrain from holding those positions for a period of five years.
+That period has expired and Theralase[®] obtained the approval of the Toronto Stock Venture Exchange ("TSXV") to appoint Mr. DuMoulin-White as President and CEO of the Company and to nominate him for election to the Company's Board of Directors at the Company's Annual Meeting on June 29th, 2023.